Sahasrajit123/Sahasrajit123.github.io/_pages/projects.md

 * Pipelined RISC processor implementation (Oct '18 - Nov '18)<br/>
   Employed hazard-mitigation, operand-forwarding techniques to design a six stage execution pipeline and synthesized on Altera Deo-Nano FPGA Board running at 50 MHz.<br/>
   * Superscaler processor implementation (Apr '19 - May '19)<br/>
-  Designed an out of order execution engine consisting of two way fetch supported by specialised execution engines, reorder buffer, register renaming and reservation station to extract instruction level parallelism.<br/>-->
+  Designed an out of order execution engine consisting of two way fetch supported by specialised execution engines, reorder buffer, register renaming and reservation station to extract instruction level parallelism.<br/>
+* Designed the harness of the whole car keeping into considerations the current and voltage rating of each input signal in each board.<br/>
+  * Designed and tested the CAN (Controlled Area Network) node using CAN enabled micro-controller atmega-16M1 in embedded C using interrupts for sending and receiving messages.<br/>
+  * Developed codes using interrupts in ECU (embedded C programming) for reading data from CAN bus, processing and sending control commands to BLDC (Brushless DC motors) on CAN bus.<br/> -->

 **Theoretical research projects**:

-We focussed on problems related to gradient coding, distributed computing and some problems in heavy-hitter estimation.
+We focussed on problems related to **gradient coding, distributed computing** and some problems in **heavy-hitter estimation**.

 - **Query Complexity of Heavy-Hitter distribution** (Aug '19 - Jan '20) <br/>
   *Guide : [Prof. Nikhil Karamchandani](http://www.ee.iitb.ac.in/~nikhilk/), Department of Electrical Engineering, IIT Bombay* <br/>
-  * **Objective**: We investigated the problem of identifying the subset of elements in the support of an underlying distribution $\mathcal{P}$ with probabilities exceeding a given threshold $\gamma$, using two distinct query models under a fixed confidence.
+  * **Objective**: We investigated the problem of identifying the subset of elements in the support of an underlying distribution $\mathcal{P}$ with probabilities exceeding a given threshold $\gamma$, using **two distinct query models** under a fixed confidence.
 In the first model, a query $t$ provides the realization of the random variable $X_t$.
 In the second model, a query $(i,j)$ reveals whether $X_i$ is equal to $X_j$.
-We provide upper and lower bounds under both the query models.
+We provide **upper and lower bounds** under both the query models.
   * **Authors:** Sahasrajit Sarmasarkar, Kota Srinivas Reddy and Nikhil Karamchandani
   * [Paper](https://arxiv.org/abs/2005.14425) presented at [ISIT, 2021](https://2021.ieee-isit.org/)